chiaraborelli/Telerilevamento/Code/Exame_.md

 im.plotRGB(Helen20, r=3, g=1, b=2)
 im.plotRGB(Helen25, r=3, g=1, b=2)
 ```
 The analysis allow us to distinguish the areas most affected by the eruption highlighted with cool colors, from those where vegetation is present.
 It is observed the recovery times vary depending of the type of event: in the northwest quadrant, the area affected by the sector collapse showed a faster recovery compared to the eastern slope, where a lahar occured.
-The lack of the regeneration of the lahar bed can be explained by the presence of the intence rainfalls which, following the flow path, favored the ranoff of rainwater, contributing to the formation of a temporary watercourse:
+The lack of the regeneration of the lahar bed can be explained by the presence of the intense rainfalls which, following the flow path, favored the runoff of rainwater, contributing to the formation of a temporary watercourse:
 <img src="https://github.com/user-attachments/assets/a47a26ea-66e9-49e5-8e81-d1ab62fd3627" width=100%\>